bettasimousss/EcoAssocNet/README.md

 # Association Network Inference
 <p>
 A package for inferring biotic associations from species co-distributions, based on the paper: </br>
-Si-moussi S, Galbrun E, Hedde M, Thuiller W. Inferring biotic associations by learning latent representations of species responses and effects from their co-distributions.
-Submitted to Methods in Ecology and Evolution.
+Si-moussi S, Galbrun E, Hedde M, Thuiller W. Inferring bidirectional species associations from environment and co-distributions.
+Submitted to Methods in Ecology Letters.
 </p>

 ## Abstract